nicolabs/nicobot/README.md

     docker run --rm -it -v "myconfdir:/etc/nicobot" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot

-In this example `myconfdir` is a local directory with configuration files for the bot (`-C` option), but you can set all arguments in the command line.
+In this example `myconfdir` is a local directory with configuration files for the bot (`-C` option), but you could set all arguments on the command line if you don't want to deal with files.

-You can also use _volumes_ to persist _signal_ and _IBM Cloud_ credentials and configuration :
+You can also use _docker volumes_ to persist _signal_ and _IBM Cloud_ credentials and configuration :

     docker run --rm -it -v "myconfdir:/etc/nicobot" -v "$HOME/.local/share/signal-cli:/root/.local/share/signal-cli" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot

-See below for a detailed description of the options.
+All options that can be passed to the bots' command line can also be passed to the docker command line.

-## Transbot
+## Transbot instructions

 *Transbot* is a demo chatbot interface to IBM Watson™ Language Translator service.

 **Again, this is NOT STABLE code, there is absolutely no warranty it will work or not harm butterflies on the other side of the world...
 Use it at your own risk !**

 It detects configured patterns or keywords in messages (either received directly or from a group chat) and answers with a translation of the given text.

-The sample configuration in `tests/transbot-sample-conf`, demoes how to make the bot answer messages given in the form `nicobot <text_to_translate> in chinese` (or simply `nicobot  <text_to_translate>` into the current language) with a translation of _<text_to_translate>_.
+The sample configuration in `tests/transbot-sample-conf`, demoes how to make the bot answer messages given in the form `nicobot <text_to_translate> in <language>` (or simply `nicobot  <text_to_translate>`, into the current language) with a translation of _<text_to_translate>_.

-Transbot can also pick a random language to translate to ; the sample configuration file shows how to make it translate messages containing "Hello" or "Goodbye" into many languages.
+Transbot can also pick a random language to translate into ; the sample configuration file shows how to make it translate messages containing "Hello" or "Goodbye" into a random language.

 ### Quick start